-After a journey back to Phnom Penh (involving a two lane road turning into 5 lanes of traffic) and a night at the cutely named Lovely Jubbly hostel (not as good as Mad Monkey but a dollar cheaper), we were headed to the one place everyone heads to in Cambodia: Angkor Wat.
+After a journey back to Phnom Penh (involving a two lane road turning into 5 lanes of traffic, because Cambodia) and a night at the cutely named Lovely Jubbly hostel, we were headed to the one place everyone heads to in Cambodia: Angkor Wat.

 Our bus plonked us somewhere “just outside the city” and we were invited to get to our final destination in Siem Reap via the many tuk tuks waiting at the bus station.
 I felt sure this was a bit of a scam, but for only $2 it took the hassle out of finding where we were.

-We even ate it on a hammock bench, and over the course of the next 5 days lounged in the pool atop bean bags while drinking $2 cocktails.
+We even ate our meal on a hammock bench, and over the course of the next 5 days we lounged in the pool atop bean bags while drinking $2 cocktails.
 This.
 This was the life!
-Though it was partly prompted by the fact it was SO BLOODY HOT that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
-We also met our Geordie friend from PP and had a bangin’ Monday night out on Pub Street where we got our arses kicked at beer pong by a Colombian (who then tried to go home with our friend).
+Though it was partly prompted by the fact it was SO BLOODY HOT in Siem Reap that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
+We also met our Geordie friend from PP and had a bangin’* Monday night out on Pub Street where we got our arses kicked at beer pong by a Colombian (who then tried to go home with our friend).

 Of course, we picked totally the wrong day to see a sunrise.
 Because there WAS no sunrise; only the sky getting lighter.
 However despite this, the place is ABSOLUTELY STUNNING.
 We explored the temples while it was still relatively quiet, and by the time we came out, the sun was peeking out through the clouds.